Earn Your Master of Dispute Resolution (MDR) Online from Pepperdine Caruso Law

 Solve the Most Pressing Business Conflicts of Today

-The online Master of Dispute Resolution (MDR) program is offered by Pepperdine Caruso School of Law’s Straus Institute—top-ranked for dispute resolution in the U.S. News & World Report 2021 law school rankings.1 The program empowers professionals across a variety of industries to judiciously resolve conflicts between parties and artfully negotiate complex transactions.
+The online Master of Dispute Resolution (MDR) program is offered by Pepperdine Caruso School of Law’s Straus Institute—ranked #1 for dispute resolution in the U.S. News & World Report 2023 law school rankings.1 The program empowers professionals across a variety of industries to judiciously resolve conflicts between parties and artfully negotiate complex transactions.
 By learning to overcome obstacles to achieve better organizational outcomes, students position themselves for career advancement and new leadership roles.

 A Master of Dispute Resolution can especially benefit managers who need to navigate complex workplace challenges and gain the competitive edge to reach the next level of leadership.